Contents of Education

 A. FAITH

-The word faith has various meanings and uses; however, the central meaning is similar to “conviction,” “belief,” “trust,” or “confidence,” but unlike these terms, “faith” tends to imply a submissive and transpersonal relationship with God or with someone has superior powers.
+The word faith has various meanings and uses; however, the central purpose is similar to “conviction,” “belief,” “trust,” or “confidence,” but unlike these terms, “faith” tends to imply a submissive and transpersonal relationship with God or with someone has superior powers.
 Faith is founded on certain beliefs; beliefs’ indispensability to faith is like seeds’ inevitability to plants.
 A belief system has certain perceptual ingredients with practical implications.
-A living faith must fulfill two conditions, the necessary condition is logical reasoning, and the sufficient condition is practical fruits for believers/humanity.
+A living faith must fulfill two conditions, the necessary condition is logical reasoning, and the sufficient condition is useful fruits for believers/humanity.
 A living faith gives the believer stability, creates dynamism in one’s personality, brings fruits in one’s life, promotes cohesiveness among the believers, and assigns a specific shape to a group with peculiar traits.

 We mention a few verses of the Holy Quran to outline and explain the Islamic Faith’s basic elements.

 The object behind faith development is to make stable and balance the psycho-spiritual formation of human personality.
-The prophets are sent as practical role models, and revealed books are accompanied as a permanent working manual for guidelines.
-The ultimate aim of developing faith elements is to equip the individual with the necessary working tools to manage and tackle life’s conceptual or practical issues, either big or small, simple or complex, independent or interlinked, a few or many, with fortitude and firmness.
-Thus, a determination is a necessary outcome of faith; no determination, then no faith.
+The prophets are sent as practical role models; revealed books are accompanied as a permanent working manual for guidelines.
+The ultimate aim of developing faith elements is to equip the individual with the necessary working tools to manage and tackle life’s conceptual or practical issues, big or small, simple or complex, independent or interlinked, a few or many, with fortitude and firmness.
+Thus, determination is a necessary outcome of faith; no determination, then no faith.

 B. KNOWLEDGE